Duoidal Structures for Compositional Dependence: Duoidal Categories

 \begin{definition}[Duoidal category] A \emph{duoidal category} consists of a category $\C$ equipped with two monoidal structures $(\yon_\otimes,\otimes)$ and $(\yon_\tri,\tri)$ such that the functors $\tri\colon \C \times \C \to \C$ and $\yon_\tri\colon 1 \to \C$ are lax monoidal with respect to $(\yon_\otimes,\otimes)$ on $\C$ and $(\yon_\otimes \times \yon_\otimes,\otimes \times \otimes)$ on $\C \times \C$, compatibly with the coherence isomorphisms for $(\yon_\tri,\tri)$. \footnote{We use the notation $\otimes,\tri,\yon$ from our main example of polynomial functors on $\smset$, as discussed in \cref{poly_duoidal}.} \end{definition}

 Alternatively, duoidal categories can be defined by the two monoidal structures along with the generating structure maps

-natural in $a,b,c,d$ which satisfy equations guaranteeing that any two structure maps built from those in \eqref{eqn.duoidal} between the same two expressions in $\yon_\otimes,\yon_\tri,\otimes,\tri$ are equal.
+natural in $a,b,c,d$ which satisfy equations ensuring that they commute in a suitable sense with the associators and unitors of the monoidal structures.
 The morphism on the left in \eqref{eqn.duoidal} is called the \emph{lax interchanger}.

 \begin{example}[Coproducts, products] Let $(\C,\yon_\tri, \tri)$ be any monoidal category with finite coproducts (not necessarily respected by $\tri$ in any way).
 Then $(\varnothing, \sqcup)$ and $(\yon_\tri, \tri)$ form a duoidal structure on $\C$, with the maps